top of page

-Following the smash success of Slipknot’s debut (and, to a regrettably greater extent, Nickelback’s) Roadrunner Records, flush with cash and influence, snapped up some of the
+Following the smash success of Slipknot’s debut (and, to a regrettably greater extent, Nickelback’s) Roadrunner Records, flush with cash and influence, snapped up some truly

-greatest nu-metal bands of all time.
-One of whom, Dry Kill Logic, found a fresh spin on the hurrzh-durrzh-durrzh drop tuned metal attack that was big at the time by twining it with a little wink.
-When the opening track “Nightmare” carves its chorus into a tree for you (“Me + You = Nightmare, I say!”) and concludes with thrown drum sticks or prototypical weepy acoustic finale “Goodnight” resolving immediately to the hilarious “Seb,” that sense of humor is what keeps an album of such divorced guy energies (“I can see he’s a better man than me / What you want what you need” goes one furious and really quite pragmatic lyric) from ever getting too bogged down.
-Helped along by a massive drum mix that showcases meaty tom tom drums and a battering kick, The Darker Side of Nonsense goes harder and heavier than the vast number of bands in its very crowded lane.
+excellent nu-metal bands, one of whom, Dry Kill Logic, found a fresh spin on the drop tuned metal attack that was big at the time by twining it with a little wink.
+From opening track “Nightmare” carving its chorus into a tree for you (“Me + You = Nightmare, I say”) to prototypical weepy acoustic finale “Goodnight” resolving immediately to “Seb,” (sole lyric: "Seb get the fuck up, the fuck out) that sense of humor is what keeps an album of such divorced guy energies (“I can see he’s a better man than me / What you want what you need” goes one furious and really quite pragmatic lyric) from ever getting too bogged down.
+Helped along by a massive drum mix that showcases tick tom tom drums and a battering kick, The Darker Side of Nonsense goes harder and heavier than the vast number of bands in its very crowded lane.
 Sure, other nu-metal albums had their songs about the pain, the anger, the hurt, the hating but did any of them have the genius to interpolate a Spice Girls song while doing it?

 [Sony Music; 2004]

 America owned nu-metal.
-In fact, we owned nu-metal to such a degree that we robbed ourselves of albums like MaNga whose every second betrays the fact that it’s created by a
+In fact, we owned nu-metal to such a degree that we robbed ourselves of albums like MaNga whose every second boasts the fact that it’s created by a